THE RADIANCE OF GOD’S GLORY

 The entire body of teaching taught and delivered personally by Christ or through the Holy Spirit to the early apostles of Christ is the divine, authoritative, perfect, supreme, ultimate or final truth about everything.
 It is God’s mind perfectly revealed to us on every issue or subject!

 While it is true that God in time past has spoken to us in various ways, by various prophets or saints of old; however, in these last days God has spoken to us by Jesus Christ, His Son, who was the brightness of His glory and the express image of His person.

 1 In times past the word of God came to our fathers through the prophets, in different parts and in different ways;

 2 But now, at the end of these days, it has come to us through his Son, to whom he has given all things for a heritage, and through whom he made the order of the generations.
 (BBE).

-Therefore, whatever truths about God that Moses or any of the great prophets of old had and taught which were written in the Old Testament must be examined or judged in the light of the character, word or teaching of Christ.
-When they go contrary to Christ’s character, word or teaching, they must be cast aside.
+Therefore, whatever truths about God that Moses or any of the great prophets of old had and taught written in the Old Testament must be examined or judged in the light of the character, word or teaching of Christ.
+If they go contrary to Christ’s character, word or teaching; they must be cast aside!